hariharankpz/Sales-data-analysis/README.md

 ## Step 1: Mock Data Generator for Input

 This step involves creating a mock data generator that will create schema and input records.
 The generated data will be inserted into a DynamoDB table.
+The data is inserting into dynamoDB via python file (mock_data_generator_for_dynamodb.py)

 ## Step 2: DynamoDB Table Creation